Mike Ford Player Props: Mariners vs. Astros

 Mike Ford At The Plate

-- Ford has an RBI in 10 of 29 games this season, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- Ford has picked up an RBI in 33.3% of his games this season, with two or more RBI in 13.3% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.